Charlie Albright: Philanthropy

 During September 2009, seven students at the Centralia College received the "Charlie Albright Scholarship," organized by the Centralia College Foundation from funds raised by a concert Albright gave in 2008.
 In December 2009, Centralia College purchased an instrument they called the "Charlie Albright Piano".
 Albright gave the inaugural performance on the nine-foot Model D Steinway, purchased for Corbet Theatre, on March 27, 2010.

 On February 7, 2015, Albright raised over $14,000 at a fundraising benefit concert at the Centralia College for the benefit of the "Charlie Albright Scholarship" and maintenance of the piano named after him.
 Albright regularly performs benefit concerts to maintain the named scholarship and piano at the college.

 Albright returned on November 18, 2023 to perform a benefit concert to raise money for the scholarship and piano fund in a sold-out concert titled "A Classical Christmas with Charlie Albright".

+The Charlie Albright Scholarship at the Centralia College Foundation was officially endowed in May 2026, following a benefit concert on May 2.

 Albright's philanthropic endeavors include performances raising money at Harvard for Haiti after the major earthquake in 2010.
 In 2019, Albright volunteered the guest artist for the sold-out Symphony Tacoma Gala event at the Museum of Glass in Tacoma, WA.
 The event raised over $185,000 for the non-profit organization.